SuleimanFarah/sunpy/Home:-Weekly-Community-Meetings-Archive.md

     * Polynomial distortion algo needs to be worked into (interfaced with) SunPy's `map` module
     * Can use Astropy `wcs.WCS` to handle the projection
     * (Thanks so Solar-Probe)
-    * SunPy map objects - represents meta tranlator / standardizer (for the converstion between coordinate systems)
+    * SunPy map objects - represents meta tranlator / standardizer (for the conversion between coordinate systems)
     * Aiming for APE 14 compliance
     * I/O issues as observed by Matt (exporting/importing after transformation), cannot be regenerated with SunPy currently without a patch
     * Stuart: A valid FITS header conforming to APE 14 standard should allow such I/O issues to be resolved